forbole/callisto/README.md

 created using [Hasura](https://hasura.io/).

 ## Usage
-To know how to setup and run BDJuno, please refer to the [docs folder](.docs).
+To know how to setup and run BDJuno, please refer to the [docs website](https://docs.bigdipper.live/cosmos-based/parser/overview/).

 ## Testing
 If you want to test the code, you can do so by running